 The AmIUgly subreddit homepage

-Do you have deep-set insecurity issues?
+Do you have deep-seated insecurity issues?
 Are you constantly looking for validation from family members, colleagues, and retail staff?
-Instead of bothering your mom or your Instagram followers—who are already exhausted of commenting on your photos every time you go fishing for compliments—you should give the “Am I Ugly?” subreddit a shot.
-It’s a page that allows you to post a photo of yourself and get immediate honest feedback from over 40,000 faceless strangers.
+Instead of bothering your mom or your Instagram followers—who are already exhausted of commenting on your photos every time you go fishing for compliments—you should give the AmIUgly subreddit a shot.
+It’s a page that allows you to post a photo of yourself and get immediate honest feedback from more than 40,000 faceless strangers.

 “I’m always honest—I try to make my responses detailed and never, ever rude,” explains a 37-year-old American Redditor who visits the forum often.
 “My main motivation is [the idea that] my words can help brighten someone else’s day, or maybe give them that little spark to keep going.”

-In fact, in a recent poll of over 70 r/AmIUgly users, nearly 60 percent of respondents called the forum “a good thing” for self-esteem.
-Over half said it boosted their confidence and 40 percent said they were pleased to finally get an honest opinion on their looks.
+In fact, in a recent poll of more than 70 r/AmIUgly users, nearly 60 percent of respondents called the forum “a good thing” for self-esteem.
+More than half said it boosted their confidence, and 40 percent said they were pleased to finally get an honest opinion on their looks.

 Whether it’s 21-year-old Matthew Towers from South Africa, who was thrilled to be compared to Alex Turner (presumably minus the unbearable smugness and pompadour), or Kaylan—a 21-year-old American who was ecstatic to be described as beautiful—the subreddit seems to have a much more positive effect on its users’ lives than you’d expect.
 Just under half of posters even claim that the comments on their pictures helped them to improve their appearance.